 ---- C.S.
 Lewis, *Reflection On the Psalms*

 narrative : [Lat. narrāre (to tell a story), originally from some form of assumed Indo-European *gnō- (to know)].
 In a 'narrative method' of looking at Scripture, the context, roots, and importance of the Bible is found in its story line.
 All parts of the story find their meaning within the course of this narrative.
 The method isn't without its problems.
 For one: the story is much greater than the sum of its parts, but you can't really know the story without grasping its parts, especially when the story develops from real life.
-Each passage must have its full due, even when it seems to go against the flow, even if it does go against the flow (it may show us a paradox paradoxically).
+Each passage must have its full due, even when it seems to go against the flow, even if it does go against the flow (it may show us a paradox).
 Even so, 'narrative' approaches focus on what's most important in the Scriptures: the story line.
 For a Christian, the 'story line' of God's work among human beings is the good news of Jesus Christ and through Him, the reconciliation of all that exists with its Maker.
-The rest of it may be good to know, helpful, and even God's blessing for you, but it is this story line that gives us the 'why' for the Bible and each passage in it.
+The rest of it may be good to know, helpful, and even God's blessing for you, but it is this story line that gives us the 'why' for the New Testament and each passage in it.

 Autographs : The original written parchments/slabs/papyri used by the Biblical authors when first authoring the Biblical books.
-This is supposedly the 'most purely inspired' -- and thus most 'infallible by humans?' -- form of the Biblical books.
+This is supposedly the 'most purely inspired' -- and thus most 'infallible' -- form of the Biblical books.
 These are long since all gone, and were probably all gone within several generations of being written.
 (Notice how silent the early church's writers are about their existence.)
 Thus, reference to them in defending the authority of a text is an act of fiction.
 What we have now is all we are likely to ever have: a set of written works whose oldest existing copies are at least several generations of copying from being original.
 It is these copies, with all their occasional scribal errors, expansions, and such that are translated into the written materials through which the Spirit speaks today.
 If we found 'autographs', that would be wonderful, but we haven't and probably won't.
 The Spirit works through our copies, and thus our copyists' errors. back to word list

 The Bible as Perspicuous (or Clear)